Daechathon/EGR400-Geovisualization/README.md

 * A machine running Linux or Windows
 * Anaconda with Python version >= 3.8.2
 * Folium package
+> NOTE: Folium is Python library that helps create several types of Leaflet maps

 ### Prerequisite Installation
 1. Download and Install the latest version of [Anaconda](https://www.anaconda.com/distribution/) with Python >= 3.8.2